 We’ve created these Digital Digraph Word Building Activities to connect literacy with the digital world.
 Digraphs can be a challenging concept to teach, so finding an entertaining way to teach this concept makes the learning more enjoyable.

 Implementing these Digraph Digital Activities will help our students to learn that when we pair letters together, they make a brand new sound.
 It Showing them that there are times where a word must be read and not sounded out.

 Want even more ways to bring digital and learning together?
-Be sure to take a look at our Digital Resources.
+Be sure to take a look at our Digital Learning Games Bundle.
 It’s full of math and literacy digital bundles, and games kids enjoy.

 In the Digital Digraph Word Building Activities, You’ll Find:

 - Works on beginning of the word digraphs